Can Good Governance Tackle Bad Debt? The Political Economy of Public Debt Management

 The geopolitical uncertainties of the war in West Asia and the damaging economic consequences linked to energy prices are likely to sustain, especially for developing countries.
 Therefore, ensuring that infrastructure and energy infrastructure procurement decisions are made to the highest standards for public good is a high priority.
 This research on the political economy of the excessive build-up of sovereign debt contributes to this.

-About the authors
+About the speakers

-• Dr Ulrich Volz is Professor of Economics and Director of the Centre for Sustainable Finance at SOAS University of London.
-He is also a Senior Research Fellow at the German Institute of Development and Sustainability, Visiting Professor at the London School of Economics and Political Science, Honorary Professor of Economics at the University of Leipzig, Research Fellow at the Centre for Economic Policy Research, and Fellow at DIW Berlin.
-He has acted as an advisor or consultant to numerous governments, central banks, international organisations (including the International Monetary Fund, the World Bank, the Asian Development Bank and the United Nations) and development agencies on matters of macroeconomic policy, climate risk and sustainable finance, and financial sector development.
+- Dr Ulrich Volz is Professor of Economics at SOAS University of London and Director of the Centre for Sustainable Finance.
+He is also affiliated with leading institutions including the German Institute of Development and Sustainability, the London School of Economics, and the University of Leipzig.
+He has advised governments, central banks and international organisations – including the International Monetary Fund, World Bank, Asian Development Bank and United Nations – on macroeconomic policy, climate risk, sustainable finance and financial sector development.

-About the organising institutions
+About the organisers

-• The SOAS Anti-Corruption Evidence (SOAS-ACE) research consortium takes an innovative approach to anti-corruption policy and practice.
-The programme, funded by the UK’s Foreign, Commonwealth and Development Office and hosted by SOAS, University of London, is responding to the serious challenges facing people and economies affected by corruption.
+The SOAS Anti-Corruption Evidence (SOAS-ACE) research consortium takes an innovative approach to anti-corruption policy and practice.
+The programme, funded by the UK’s Foreign, Commonwealth and Development Office and hosted by SOAS University of London, is responding to the serious challenges facing people and economies affected by corruption.

-• The SOAS Centre for Sustainable Finance aims to advance the transition to an equitable, low-carbon economy by providing a forum for interdisciplinary research and teaching on sustainable finance and investment.
+The SOAS Centre for Sustainable Finance aims to advance the transition to an equitable, low-carbon economy by providing a forum for interdisciplinary research and teaching on sustainable finance and investment.

-• The Open Society Foundations are the world’s largest private funder of independent groups working for rights, equity, and justice.
+The Open Society Foundations are the world’s largest private funder of independent groups working for rights, equity, and justice.